cmsc389T-spring22/Team1/Projects/P3/Team1_README.md

 ### get_valid_moves()
 * **Description:** This method will utilize the current location and view around the Ghost.
 It will return all of the locations that contain a cookie or are empty.

+* **TestGhostValidMoves:** This method creates a ghost at location 9,10 and tests that the method generates the correct valid moves.

 ### move()